-Boxing is a combat sport in which two people wearing protective gloves, boxing uniforms, gum shields (not red), head guards (all except elite men) throw punches at each other for a predetermined set of time in a boxing ring.
-The competition will be held over a 6-day period and will consist of 10 weight categories for men with the competition taking place at Crystal Hall, which is located on a dramatic peninsula jutting out into the Bay of Baku in the Caspian Sea.
+Boxing is a combat sport in which two people, wearing protective gloves, gum shields (not red) and head guards (all except elite men), throw punches at each other for a predetermined set of time in a boxing ring.

 Boxing, one of the most popular sports in Azerbaijan, requires dedication, skill and self-discipline of both mind and body.
 Considered one of the oldest and most traditional sports, early evidence of boxing dates back to 688 BC.
-The era of modern boxing is considered to begin in the 19th century when the Marquess of Queensberry Rules were published in 1867.
+Modern boxing is considered to have begun in the 19th century upon the publishing of the Marquess of Queensberry Rules in 1867.

-The sport made its debut into the modern Olympic Games program during the St. Louis 1904 Games.
-Women's Boxing was sanctioned by the International Boxing Association (AIBA) in 1994, and celebrated its Olympic debut as a full medal sport during the London 2012 Olympic Games.
+The sport made its debut into the modern Olympic Games during the St. Louis 1904 Games.
+Women's boxing was sanctioned by the International Boxing Association (AIBA) in 1994, and celebrated its Olympic debut as a full medal sport during the London 2012 Olympic Games.